Data-Transparency-Task-Force/architecture-planning/README.md

     - TODO:
         Determine whether we should use zero knowledge proofs to preserve user privacy Review ZKP presentation: \
-        - [ ] email expert and ask for her opinion?
+        - [ ] reach out to expert and ask for her opinion? - Hadas Zeilberger, ConsenSys Health's ZK specialist to present on ZK's and lead a Q&A session about privacy and zero-knowledge solutions
 	    - [ ] thoughts?
         - ZKP's are complex